Ombudsmen – Tasmania and Commonwealth

 What types of decisions can be investigated?

-As the website of the Commonwealth Ombudsman states, the Office has the jurisdiction to investigate complaints from people who believe they have been treated unfairly by commonwealth agencies, such as the Australian Tax Office, Australia Post!, the Department of Border Protection and Rejection of Desperate People because we’re a pack of racist bastards, Centrelink and Child Support.
+As the website of the Commonwealth Ombudsman states, the Office has the jurisdiction to investigate complaints from people who believe they have been treated unfairly by commonwealth agencies, such as the Australian Tax Office, Australia Post, the Department of Home Affairs, Centrelink and Child Support.

 What bodies’ decisions can the Ombudsman investigate?

 The ombudsman can investigate the decisions of any Australian government body.
-This goes beyond adminisrtative complaints, and can concern systemic issues, such as policy and procedure issues that may result in discrimination.
+This goes beyond administrative complaints, and can concern systemic issues, such as policy and procedure issues that may result in discrimination.